frankchen07/writing/posts/through the looking glass.md

 _"What's the relationship between these two, and also the group sitting behind them?" (catch the in-betweens of human interaction?)_

-_"I love this man’s penny loafers, scarf, and maroon tweed suit - so put together." (maybe a style I'm interested in?)_
+_"I love this man's penny loafers, scarf, and maroon tweed suit - so put together." (maybe a style I'm interested in?)_

 _"Ugh, why is this guy SO LOUD and trying SO HARD to make others laugh?" (maybe some latent shadow-self coming up?)_